edhendoschem/UoL_Photonics/Tutorials/Python/Cython.md

 ```

 We get a ***2.65 times*** improvement in our run time with relatively low effort (mostly copying and pasting code).
-More dramatic improvements are possible using some of the other capabilities available in Cython.
+More dramatic improvements are possible using some of the other capabilities available in Cython (cdef functions,
+typed memory views, etc.), not covered in this tutorial.